zsjstart/CTI_ATTACK_mapping/README.md

 - uses prompt engineering only (no fine-tuning or RAG),
 - supports flexible and explainable mappings.

 Prior state-of-the-art ATT&CK mapping approaches generally report exact-match accuracies in the range of 60%–70% [1].
-However, our framework achieves around **80% match accuracy** on MITRE CTI dataset.
+In contrast, our framework achieves around **80% match accuracy** on MITRE CTI dataset.
 After post-evaluating mismatched predictions, many are found to be semantically reasonable, increasing the effective accuracy to approximately **90%**.

 ---